SuleimanFarah/sunpy/GSOC/2013/GSoC-2013-project-hek-helio-integration.md

 ARsLatCC = hfqTav.service.SQLSelect('CC_X_PIX,CC_Y_PIX,CC','VIEW_AR_HQI',"DATE(DATE_OBS) BETWEEN DATE('2010-01-01T00:00:00') AND DATE('2010-01-02T00:00:00') AND FEAT_HG_LAT_DEG between -30 and 0 AND CODE like '%smart%'")
 ```

-Should give the chaincode (and their starting point) for the same results than the query from above, this time using SQL sintax.
+Should give the chaincode (and their starting point) for the same results than the query from above, this time using SQL syntax.
 The chaincode could then be used with the chaincode routine to overplot them on a map.

 Notice these examples have been based on time queries, they could work similarly without date inputs.
 For example if we would like to get all the active regions with certain property.